Living Away From Home Allowance (“LAFHA”) in Australia

 - Both permanent and temporary residents (except FIFO employees) need to maintain a home for their own use in Australia that they are required to live away from for work, to be able to access the tax concession;

-- There will be a 12-month time limit (except FIFO employees) on how long individuals can access the tax concession; and
+- There is a 12-month time limit (except FIFO employees) on how long individuals can access the tax concession; and

 The intention is to remove the tax concession for employees who aren’t maintaining a second home in Australia, or are maintaining 2 homes indefinitely.